shosseini811/AFS_WineQuality/README.md

 ### Description of attributes
+The data consists of 11 features which are: fixed acidity, volatile acidity, citric acid, residual sugar, chlorides, free sulfur dioxide, total sulfur dioxide, density, pH, sulphates, alcohol; and 1 output variable which is quality of wine.
+There are two data sets for red and white wine types.
+Data sets will be concatenated, and general model is going to be trained for both red and white wine types.

 Each one of the wine samples was evaluated by a  minimum of three sensory assessors, using blind tastes,  which graded the wine on a  scale that ranges from  0  to  10,  that matches to very bad to excellent quality,  respectively.
 The final score is given by  the median of these evaluations,  which corresponds to the output variable.